 This could make a credit card a more secure means of paying for everyday items, as well as for large purchases.

 Some credit cards provide access to a variety of offers that may be highly appealing depending on an individual’s personal circumstances.
 For example, some credit card issuers provide VIP access to concerts for cardholders, while others offer exclusive access to events at discounted prices.
+Rewards credit cards allow users to earn points that can be redeemed for a variety of goods, be used on travel or, in some cases, turned into cash.
 Other credit card providers may have more favourable foreign exchange rates for cardholders.
 Such offers are often available to all cardholders – no matter how frequently a card has been used.

 With such offers often being a permanent feature of certain credit cards, it may be worthwhile for consumers to consider them when deciding which card is best suited to their personal requirements.